Xavopls/Raspberry-kit/README.md

 ## Running it

 Download this repo, create the env file and modify it.
-The docker compose reads from `.env_secret`:
+The docker compose reads from `.env`:

-`cp .env_example .env_secret`
+`cp .env_example .env`

 Run docker: